ElectrifyPro/calcbot-docs/reference/commands.md

 # `c-sequence`

 Predicts the next number in an arithmetic / geometric sequence.
-Extra commands are available for finding the sum of several terms of an expression, etc.
+Extra commands are available for finding the sum of several terms of an expression, listing the terms of the sequence, etc., etc.

 * **Shorthand**: `c-s`
 * **Aliases**: `sequence`, `seq`, `s`